 Whenever you travel out of the country, it is important to have some sort of insurance.
-No one plans to get sick or break a limb but it does happen and it is important to be prepared just in case.
+No one plans to get sick or break a limb.
+It happens however and it is important to be prepared just in case.
 When you live with type 1 or type 2 diabetes, it can be a bit more challenging to get travel insurance because diabetes is considered a pre-existing condition.
-This does not mean that you cannot get coverage, it just means that you may have to look a bit harder.
+This does not mean that you cannot get coverage.
+It just means that getting coverage may take a little more digging.

 Why you need travel insurance?

 As we have stated, insurance will pay for that unexpected trip to the doctor or the cast that they put on in the emergency room.
 Travel insurance, in some cases, can also cover things like missing your flight because of a low blood sugar or an insulin pump malfunction.

 What is stable when it comes to type 1 diabetes?

 In some cases, you may be required to provide the value of your glycated hemoglobin (A1C) in order to verify how well your diabetes is being controlled.
 Premiums can vary based on this value.